Crown Jewels of the United Kingdom

-The regalia contain 23,578 gemstones, among them Cullinan I (530 carat), the largest clear cut diamond in the world, set in the Sovereign's Sceptre with Cross.
+The regalia contain around 23,578 gemstones, among them Cullinan I (530 carat), the largest clear cut diamond in the world, set in the Sovereign's Sceptre with Cross.
 It was cut from the largest gem-quality rough diamond ever found, the eponymous Cullinan, discovered in South Africa in 1905 and presented to Edward VII.
-On the Imperial State Crown are Cullinan II (317 carat), the Stuart Sapphire, St Edward's Sapphire, and the Black Prince's Ruby – a large red spinel.
-The Koh-i-Noor diamond (105 carat) was acquired by Queen Victoria from India and has featured on three consort crowns.
-A small number of historical objects at the Tower are either empty or set with glass and crystal replicas.
+In the Imperial State Crown are Cullinan II (317 carat), the Stuart Sapphire, St Edward's Sapphire, and the Black Prince's Ruby – a large red spinel.
+The Koh-i-Noor diamond (105 carat) was acquired by Queen Victoria from the Sikh Empire and has featured on three consort crowns.
+A small number of disused objects at the Tower are either empty or set with glass and crystal replicas.

 At a coronation, the monarch is anointed using holy oil poured from an ampulla into the spoon, invested with robes and ornaments, and crowned with St Edward's Crown.
 Afterwards, it is exchanged for the lighter Imperial State Crown, which is also usually worn at State Openings of Parliament.
 Wives of kings, known as queens consort, are invested with a plainer set of regalia.
 Also regarded as crown jewels are state swords, trumpets, ceremonial maces, church plate, historical regalia, banqueting plate, and royal christening fonts.
 They are part of the Royal Collection and belong to the institution of monarchy, passing from one sovereign to the next.
-When not in use the Jewels are on public display in the Jewel House where they are seen by 2.5 million visitors every year.
+In the Jewel House they are seen by 2.5 million visitors every year.

 History

 Prehistory and Romans

-The earliest known use of a crown in Britain was discovered by archaeologists in 1988 in Deal, Kent, and dates to between 200 and 150 BCE.
-A sword, brooch, ceremonial shield, and decorated bronze crown with a single arch, which sat directly on the head of its wearer, were found inside the tomb of the Mill Hill Warrior.
+The earliest known use of a crown in Britain was discovered by archaeologists in 1988 in Deal, Kent, and dates to between 200 and 150 BC.
+A sword, brooch, ceremonial shield, and decorated bronze crown with a single arch, which sat directly on the head of its wearer, were found inside the tomb of the Deal Warrior.
 At this point, crowns were symbols of authority worn by religious and military leaders.
-Priests continued to use crowns following the Roman conquest of Britain in 43 CE.
+Priests continued to use crowns following the Roman conquest of Britain in 43 AD.
 A dig in a field at Hockwold cum Wilton, Norfolk, in the 1950s revealed a bronze crown with two arches and depictions of male faces, as well as two bronze diadems with an adjustable headband and repoussé silver embellishments, dating from the Roman period.
 One diadem features a plaque in the centre depicting a man holding a sphere and an object similar to a shepherd's crook, analogues of the orb and sceptre that evolved later as royal ornaments.